LearnersGuild/learning-os/game/stats/README.md

 ## Membership Cycles (MC)

 Total number of cycles a player joined a team in Deliberate Practice as a Team Member

+## Preferred Goal Selection Percentage (PGSP)

+TODO: update with ranking algorithm
+Percentage of time that a player voted for a goal and got assigned to it.

 ## Relative Contribution [Player Stat]